GChristensen/posts/_posts/2021-07-07-how-to-design-software-systems-qmark.md

 from the skills of a regular software developer.
 Although, there is an [alternative](https://blog.pragmaticengineer.com/software-architecture-is-overrated/) point of view.

+#### Architectural Patterns

+The domain of software architecture has its own repository of patterns which is discussed in the "Pattern-Oriented Software Architecture" book series or "Architectural Patterns" by Pethuru Raj, Anupama Raman, and Harihara Subramanian.

 #### Architecture Styles

 Monolithic and distributed architectures represent two opposite approaches, the choice between which is often driven